 Eric D. Hayes is a first-chair trial lawyer and partner in Kirkland’s Intellectual Property Litigation Practice Group.
-Eric is actively engaged in handling federal district court and ITC cases, and IPR proceedings.
-During the course of his career, Eric has played a lead role in over 50 cases that went to judgment, including many jury trials to verdict.
-He has tried cases before juries and judges in Federal Court, at the ITC and the PTAB.
-Eric is a trial lawyer known for his presence in the courtroom.
-While representing many of the world’s most innovative Fortune companies, Eric conducts his complex litigation cases in an efficient and cost-effective manner.
+Eric handles federal district court and ITC cases, and IPR proceedings.
+He has played a lead role in over 20 years of cases many of which went to judgment, including numerous jury trials.
+Eric is comfortable in the courtroom and brings experience, judgment and common sense to his complex litigation cases.

-Eric’s technical and design patent experience spans many industries ranging from computers and wireless telecommunications to medical devices and pharmaceuticals.
-Eric demonstrates an ability to present complex technologies in simple and understandable terms to clients, judges and juries.
+Eric’s experience spans many industries ranging from life sciences to computers and wireless telecommunications.
+Eric takes great pride in presenting complex technologies in simple and understandable terms.